AlmostReliable/energymeter-forge/README.md

 - dumps all incoming energy (acts like a trashcan)
 - useful if you want to measure all incoming energy without the need to transfer it somewhere

-The Energy Meter recalculates the transfer rate every 5 ticks (0,25 seconds).<br>
+The Energy Meter recalculates the average transfer rate every 5 ticks (0,25 seconds) by default.<br>
+This update interval can be changed by typing the custom amount of ticks in the GUI.
+The change can be applied by pressing `Enter` or by unfocusing the text box.<br>
+A higher interval will result in energy spikes evening out but also fewer updates to the value.

 It has an unlimited transfer rate.
 Therefore, the limitation only comes from the attached objects.<br>
 To prevent having an unlimited cable very early, it is not possible to attach a Meter to another Meter.